Krang: Film

-Brad Garrett voices Krang in Teenage Mutant Ninja Turtles: Out of the Shadows, where it was the first official live-action appearance of the character.
+Brad Garrett voices Krang in Teenage Mutant Ninja Turtles: Out of the Shadows, the first official live-action appearance of the character.
 This version looks accurate to his comics version in terms of him being a large brain with facial features, though his robot is more gray and robotic.
-It also has thin strips of plating that look like skin, a reference to the extremely humanoid design employed by the comics version.
+It also has thin strips of plating that look like skin, a reference to the humanoid design employed by the comics version.
 Fred Armisen was originally going to voice the character, but scheduling conflicts made him unavailable.

 Video games

-In Teenage Mutant Ninja Turtles: Smash-Up, one of the players is a Utrominator drone, a Utrom enslaved by Shredder in the 2003 series, despite not actually being Krang, he acts as a stand-in for him.
+In Teenage Mutant Ninja Turtles: Smash-Up, one of the players is a Utrominator drone, a Utrom enslaved by Shredder in the 2003 series.

 The Kraang are one of the enemies in Teenage Mutant Ninja Turtles: Out of the Shadows, voiced by Keith Szarabajka.
-The Turtles infiltrate the TCRI building in search for the Shredder, who has been stealing their technology for Baxter Stockman to invent him a telepathic helmet as a way to defeat the Turtles.
+The Turtles infiltrate the TCRI building in search for Shredder, who has been stealing their technology for Baxter Stockman to invent him a telepathic helmet as a way to defeat the Turtles.

-General Krang is the secondary antagonist in Teenage Mutant Ninja Turtles: Mutants in Manhattan, voiced by Steve Blum.
-He teams up with Shredder to distract the Turtles so his Foot Soldiers and mutant allies can collect alien parts to construct a giant portal to Dimension X, to which Krang will initiate a invasion against Earth.
+Krang is the secondary antagonist in Teenage Mutant Ninja Turtles: Mutants in Manhattan, voiced by Steve Blum.
+He teams up with Shredder to distract the Turtles so his Foot Soldiers and mutant allies can collect alien parts to construct a giant portal to Dimension X, to which Krang will initiate an invasion against Earth.

 Krang appears in Teenage Mutant Ninja Turtles: Shredder's Revenge, voiced by Sean Gurnsey.
 Krang's android body parts are scattered for the villains try to repair.
 However, this was actually a distraction to where he is actually turning the Statue of Liberty into a new body called the "Statue of Tyranny".

-Both Krang and the Kraang appear in the Teenage Mutant Ninja Turtles: Wrath of the Mutants video game voiced again by Pat Fraley and Nolan North respectively.
+Krang and the Kraang appear in the Teenage Mutant Ninja Turtles: Wrath of the Mutants video game, voiced again by Pat Fraley and Nolan North respectively.